What to do if the Color of your Dental Crown doesn’t Match.

 1) Can a dental crown be whitened?

 No, the materials used to fabricate crowns (porcelain, dental ceramic, etc…) are chemically inert and won’t respond to teeth-whitening agents.
-And because of this fact, crowns can’t be lightened.
+And because of this, the inherent color of your crown’s porcelain can’t be changed.

 What about advertised products that say they can whiten ceramic crowns?